laravel/docs/homestead.md

 <a name="accessing-homestead-globally"></a>
 ### Accessing Homestead Globally

 Sometimes you may want to `vagrant up` your Homestead machine from anywhere on your filesystem.
-You can do this by adding a simple Bash function to your Bash profile.
-This function will allow you to run any Vagrant command from anywhere on your system and will automatically point that command to your Homestead installation:
+You can do this by adding a simple Bash function to your Bash profile in Linux or adding a simple Batch file to the PATH environment variable in Windows.
+This scripts will allow you to run any Vagrant command from anywhere on your system and will automatically point that command to your Homestead installation:

+#### Linux

     function homestead() {
         ( cd ~/Homestead && vagrant $* )
     }

 Make sure to tweak the `~/Homestead` path in the function to the location of your actual Homestead installation.
 Once the function is installed, you may run commands like `homestead up` or `homestead ssh` from anywhere on your system.

+#### Windows

+Create a `homestead.bat` batch file anywhere in your filesystem (e.g. `%HOMEDRIVE%%HOMEPATH%\.homestead\bin`) and add this file to your PATH environment variable.

+  @echo off

+  set cwd=%cd%
+  set homesteadVagrant=C:\Homestead

+  cd /d %homesteadVagrant% && vagrant %*
+  cd /d %cwd%

+  set cwd=
+  set homesteadVagrant=

+Make sure to tweak the `C:\Homestead` path in the script to the location of your actual Homestead installation.
+Once the batch file is installed, you may run commands like `homestead up` or `homestead ssh` from anywhere on your system.

 <a name="connecting-via-ssh"></a>
 ### Connecting Via SSH